AnaghSharma/Carol/README.md

 Unzip the `Carol.zip` file and copy `Carol` to your Applications folder.

 #### Launch
-Launch the app from Applications folder.
+Launch the app from the Applications folder.
 It will appear in your menu bar.
-Enjoy.
+Provide required permissions on first launch and Enjoy.
 <br>

 ## Donate